 - Forbes gives Huntsville strong rankings for education, job growth, and cost of doing business.

-- Huntsville receives “A” and “B+” grades from Niche.com for public schools, housing, family living, nightlife, and diversity.
+- Huntsville receives “A” and “B+” grades from Niche.com for public schools, housing, nightlife, and outdoor activities.

 - Metropolitan Huntsville also receives high scores for value, job market, net migration, and quality of life.